The 10 best Gmail alternatives for 2026

 At the end of the day, the "best" Gmail alternative is the one that solves your actual problems.
 Whether you're looking for better privacy, professional tools, or just a ton of storage, there's a good option out there for you.

-But for businesses, the real problem usually isn’t the inbox itself ,it’s the never-ending stream of work that email creates.
-Switching to a new provider doesn’t fix the underlying issue of manual, repetitive support work.
+But for businesses, the real problem usually isn't the inbox itself, it's the never-ending stream of work that email creates.
+Switching to a new provider doesn't fix the underlying issue of manual, repetitive support work, you can automate Zendesk tickets or any other helpdesk queue long before you'd finish migrating mailboxes.

-Once you’ve picked your new email setup, the real magic happens when you put it on autopilot. eesel AI works with your helpdesk and knowledge base to resolve up to 70% of customer emails automatically.
-It’s the difference between just getting through your email and actually getting ahead of it.
+Once you've picked your new email setup, the real magic happens when you put it on autopilot. eesel AI works with your helpdesk and knowledge base to resolve up to 70% of customer emails automatically, and you can simulate it against your own past tickets before it ever touches a live conversation.
+It's the difference between just getting through your email and actually getting ahead of it.

 Ready to stop managing email and start automating it?
-Book a demo of eesel AI today.
+Try eesel free, or book a demo to see it on your own tickets.

 Frequently asked questions